Full-ride scholarships to get individuals into high-wage, high-demand, and critical-need jobs in Kansas.

 ELIGIBILITY REQUIREMENTS

-• Be a Kansas resident for the preceding three consecutive years; OR
+• Lived in Kansas for the last three years without interruption; OR

-• Was in the custody of the KS Department of Children and Families at any time during grades 9-12.
+• Was in the custody of the Kansas Department of Children and Families at any time during high school (grades 9–12).

 To be eligible, students must have a family household income of: